 The awkward ashtaka 6-8 angle between 4 and 9 brings out the genius of 4-9 only in conflicted settings, when the old local cult or the old property rights or the old local schooling (4) are in conflict with some type of globalizing influence (9).

 Thus bandesha-4 in 9 = generally a good angle for professional who are trained to manage local-global conflicts that occur in the process of social-class change, such as attorneys and religious counselors.

 Home-ownership, cultural boundaries, Parenting and Schoolteaching (4) are prone to conflict due to the draw of higher knowledge (9) but ultimately the results are favorable.

 Faith of our Fathers

 Even when bandesha-4 remains steadfastly parochial in its outlook, one may become a familiar representative of the fundamental and customary faith of an ethnic people.

-Articulator preserver or exponent of ancient customs, rhythms, roots, routines
+Articulator preserver or exponent of folkways, ancient customs, and established cultural norms, rhythms, roots, routines

 Customary, routine-seeking bandesha-4 occupies adversarial 6th-from-swakshetra.
-Foundational education (4) and folk customs can pervade higher discourse of philosophical principles (9) placing habitual folk beliefs of a settled people (4) in conflict with authentic philosophical or theological discussions (9).
+Foundational schooling (4) and folkways, ancient customs, and established cultural norms can pervade higher discourse of philosophical principles (9) placing habitual folk beliefs of a settled people (4) in conflict with authentic philosophical or theological discussions (9).

-Parochialism, fundamentalism, folk heritage , enters the priestly apprehension of higher dharma
+Parochialism, fundamentalism, folk heritage tend to enter the philosophical apprehension of higher dharma

 Nature, environment, roots, Homeland rhythms (9) = expressed in Philosophical or sacred teaching (9)